Marijn-1999/ultima_website/README.md

 .dropdown-content a {
   transition: none;
 }
-Background images not loading
+Q: Background images aren't showing up
-Make sure all image assets (e.g., /public/ultima1_background.png) are correctly placed in the /public folder.
+A: Ensure that all images are placed in the /public folder and the file paths are correct.

-Page styles not applying
-Ensure body class is applied in each page:
+Q: Styles aren't applying per page
+A: Make sure the appropriate className is applied to the <body> tag, like this:

 tsx
 Copy
 Edit
 <body className="ultima1-page">
 License
 This project is licensed under the MIT License.
-See LICENSE for details.

-🗒️ Changelog
+Changelog
-[v1.0.0] – Initial release
+v1.0.0 – Initial release

-Set up project with Next.js App Router
+Next.js 14 App Router setup

-Added Tailwind CSS with custom themes
+Tailwind CSS configuration

-Created routes for Akalabeth through Ultima VIII
+Game routes from Akalabeth to Ultima VIII

-Implemented animated hero sections and game-specific styling

-Added dropdown navigation
+Responsive layout and hero banners

+Animated navigation and dropdowns

 Educational Context
-This project was developed as part of a school assignment to demonstrate:
+This project was created for a school assignment and demonstrates:

-Iterative development
+Iterative and prompt-based frontend development

-Prompt-based coding using AI

-Responsive frontend architecture

-Documentation and accessibility standards
+Use of component-driven architecture

+CSS animation and responsive design principles

+Technical documentation using Markdown

-Prompt history, process documentation, and more can be found in development-log.md.
+Development notes and prompt history are documented in development-log.md.

+yaml
+Copy
+Edit

+---

 ```